kolbis/Career-Paths/readme.md

 Levels has only some correlation to the market terminologies.
 Usually you will find salary tables and openings, based on Junior, Mid or Senior classifications.

-`Whom is a senior engineer?
-What are the requirements of becoming one?`
+`What classify one to become a senior engineer?`

 One common way to classify a developer is based on "years of experience".
 If an an engineer has 8+ years of experience, he would probably be a senior. right ?!?